 This is a spiced cake, so I added a combination of essence and ground spices and topped it off with some rum and orange liqueur.
 I had a bottle of orange liqueur that has been sitting in the back of my liquor cabinet for about 4 years.
 A few days ago I was baking a sweet bread and realized I didn't have oranges for the orange zest that the bread called for and used this orange liqueur instead.
 It gave the bread such a rich flavor that I decided to add it to my fruit cake and I am glad I did.

-It is always best to add your dry ingredients to your wet ingredients a little at a time.
-This method offers you a bit more control in mixing the fruit cake batter together and ensures that there are no clumps in the finished batter.
-Before adding the dry ingredients I sieved everything together and mix it with a whisk.
+Before adding the dry ingredients I sieved everything together and mixed it with a whisk.
 I also used a whisk to beat the batter for a few minutes before pouring it into a greased baking tin.
-Actually, I could have just used my stand or hand mixer for this step, but I didn't think of it at the time.
+I could have just used my stand or hand mixer instead for this step, but I didn’t think of it at the time.

-Feel free to add your batter to a 8 inch round tin, a square or a loaf tin.
+Feel free to add your batter to an 8-inch round tin, a square, or a loaf tin.
 For the loaf tin, I give it a good spray with my cooking spray then I line it with a sheet of parchment paper.
 I really love the precut sheets, it makes life a little easier.
-Leave some excess parchment paper overlapping the loaf tin, it makes it easy to lift loaf out of the tin when you are done baking.

 Be careful not to overcrowd the baking pan with batter.
 Leave enough room to allow the fruit cake to rise a little.
 Honestly, I could have left a little more space in this tin but it turned out okay.

-The results were a moist, boozy fruit cake with all the flavors of the holidays and none of the chunky fruits everyone hates.
 See below for the light airy texture.
-This is not a pudding like cake like black cake and truly is a pound cake meets back cake and had a baby kind of cake.
+This is not a pudding like cake like black cake and truly is a pound cake meets black cake and had a baby kind of cake.
 Hope you enjoy this recipe as I had so much fun making it.

 Guyanese Style Fruit Cake